michijs/michijs/README.md

 - deps: Optional array of dependencies to watch for changes.
 - options: Optional object that may contain shouldWaitToFetch callback function

+#### usePromise
+Ues a promise and allows to manage the result as an observable.
+- promise: The operation.
+- deps: Dependencies to watch for changes.
+- options: An optional object that may contain shouldWait callback function.

 ### Route management hooks
 #### useHash
 It is designed to manage the hash portion of the URL.
 Provides a way to manage and observe changes in the hash portion of the URL, ensuring synchronization between the hash value and the observable state.